ruricolist/serapeum/REFERENCE.md

 This version of `deflex` differs from the original in the following ways:

 - It is possible for VAL to close over VAR.
-- In implementations that support it (SBCL and CCL, at the moment) this version creates a backing variable that is "global" or "static", so there is not just a change in semantics, but also a gain in efficiency.
+- On implementations that support it (SBCL, CCL, and LispWorks, at the moment) this version creates a backing variable that is "global" or "static", so there is not just a change in semantics, but also a gain in efficiency.
 - If VAR is a list that starts with `values`, each element is treated as a separate variable and initialized as if by `(setf (values VAR...)
 VAL)`.